-The following summary sets forth the material terms of our securities following the Business Combination.
+The following summary sets forth the material terms of our securities following the Business Combination assuming that the Proposed Charter is approved by our stockholders.
 The following summary is not intended to be a complete summary of the rights and preferences of such securities.
 We urge you to read the Combined Company's Proposed Charter and the bylaws in their entirety for a complete description of the rights and preferences of our securities following the Business Combination.